 I am at a stage in my diabetes where I rely on a Continuous Glucose Monitor (CGM).
 The CGM reads my blood sugar throughout the day reporting and alerting me of down and up trends.
 This means fewer finger pricks and insulin injections because I have easier access to my numbers.

 These days I often do not feel my sugar highs and lows during the day, which is great, but at night it’s terrifying.
-I may not wake up to properly care for my disease if I am not alerted by my CGM.
+If I am not alerted by my CGM, I may not wake up to properly care for my disease.
 I could most definitely die if that’s missed.

 One becomes reliant on tools like the continuous glucose monitor.
 They are not covered by insurance and priced expensively but end up becoming irreplaceable.
 Sometimes those unavoidable bills take a toll on your mental health and you can’t help but break down with uncertainty and feeling tired for the future.
 But you always have to pay them, and you always are going to need them.